Get Started →

 When homes were selling quickly, sellers didn’t have to grant buyers many concessions.
 In fact, the opposite was true: even standard concessions like the appraisal contingency and the inspection contingency were getting dropped thanks to buyer desperation.

-According to Redfin, almost 42% of home sellers gave buyers concessions during the last three months of 2022.
+According to Redfin, about 35% of home sellers gave buyers concessions toward the end of 2023.

 Price Competitively